Russian sabotage operations in Europe: European responses

 European states and NATO took countermeasures against the sabotage campaign, including increased surveillance and arrests of suspected saboteurs.
 Polish authorities detained several suspects during 2022–2023 and laid formal charges against 30 Russian, Belarusian, and Ukrainian nationals in connection with planned acts of espionage or sabotage on Polish territory.
 In Czechia, authorities banned or shut down local russophile extremist groups and disinformation outlets that were suspected of abetting sabotage or violent plots.
 Russian handlers were suspected of involvement.

-Diplomatic expulsions were used prior to, and as a response to, the campagin.
+Diplomatic expulsions were used prior to, and as a response to, the campaign.
 In March 2022, several EU countries expelled dozens of Russian diplomats, several suspected as being intelligence officers, suspecting that a sabotage campaign might be conducted.
 Expulsions continued during 2023–25.
 After uncovering the Warsaw shopping mall arson, Polish authorities expelled 45 Russian officials and closed the Russian consulate in Kraków.
 Bulgaria and the Baltic states reduced Russian diplomatic presence, citing security concerns.
 NATO created a Critical Undersea Infrastructure Cell in 2023 to improve monitoring and protection of pipelines and cables, and began coordinating allied navies to patrol the North Sea and the Baltic Sea, seen as at-risk maritime zones.
 The European Union launched initiatives to bolster infrastructure resilience, including stress-testing energy networks and increasing intelligence-sharing about hybrid threats.
 Throughout 2023 and 2024, several European countries raised their domestic threat levels in response to sabotage risks.
 Norway, put its oil and gas sector on high alert and deployed soldiers to guard energy installations after unidentified drone sightings and the discovery of tracking devices near offshore platforms, suspected to be Russian information collection preparing for sabotage.

 European security officials stated that completely stopping the sabotage campaign would be difficult.
 European governments tried to deter the campaign by stating that major destructive attacks, especially those causing loss of life, would trigger strong responses.
 NATO Deputy Secretary-General Mircea Geoană stated in 2024 that allies have "communicated red lines" to Russian authorities regarding sabotage, implying that certain aggressive actions, such as those causing civilian deaths or crippling vital infrastructure, could provoke a direct confrontation.
 At a June 2023 NATO summit in Vilnius, member states agreed to treat certain hybrid attacks (in particular, cyberattacks) on infrastructure with the same seriousness as an armed attack, potentially invoking Article 5 collective defense on a case-by-case basis.